ankit-joshi-3011/employee-management-system-backend/README.md

-## Steps to import the application code in Spring Tool Suite
+## Steps to import the application code in Spring Tool Suite:
 1. Clone this git repository.
 2. Open Spring Tool Suite.
 3. When asked to select a directory as workspace, select the folder in which this git repository was cloned.